At My Window (album)

-At My Window is an album released by folk/country singer-songwriter Townes Van Zandt in 1987.
+At My Window is the eighth studio album released by folk/country singer-songwriter Townes Van Zandt in 1987.
 This was Van Zandt's first studio album in the nine years that followed 1978's Flyin' Shoes, and his only studio album recorded in the 1980s.

 Recording

 By the middle 1980s, with royalties coming in for "If I Needed You" (a No. 3 country hit for Emmylou Harris and Don Williams in 1981) and "Pancho and Lefty" (a No. 1 country smash for Willie Nelson and Merle Haggard in 1983), Van Zandt was enjoying what was for him a stable home life for the first time with his third wife Jeanene and their new son Will.
 He also acquired a keen interest in boating.

 Nine years after releasing his last album, Van Zandt returned to the studio with producer "Cowboy" Jack Clement, Jim Rooney and a group of top shelf musicians, including fiddle and mandolin player Mark O'Connor and Willie Nelson's harmonica player Mickey Raphael, who all complement Van Zandt's subtle, poetic songs.
 Clement later told Van Zandt's biographer John Kruth that he felt At My Window was the best Townes album that he was ever involved in but Van Zandt's guitarist Mickey White offers a different perspective, telling Kruth, "The album sounds a bit tentative in spots 'cause we didn't use headphones and missed some of the nuances goin' on.
 And by the time of At My Window, Townes's skills were not consistent...he didn't fingerpick as well as he used to.
 And he started getting a little lazy as a singer.
 As his voice matured, it got deeper and more resonant, but he tended to not sing with as much energy and lung power as he used to and started shaving off his notes and phrases more and more."
 White also adds that At My Window was mostly produced by Jim Rooney because "Jack was out of state, down in Florida."